grpc/proposal/A29-xds-tls-security.md

 use plaintext (insecure) communication mode in this case.
 But with gRPC, the application needs to use InsecureCredentials as the fallback credentials to get the same result.

-The fallback credentials is *not* used in case of error situations e.g. when there is an error in using the xDS provided security configuration.
+The fallback credentials is *not* used in case of error situations e.g. whenever there is an error in using the xDS provided security configuration.

 Note that a user is not required to use Xds- Channel or Server Credentials even if they are